-Morgantown, West Virginia Coal Mine Injury Lawyer
+West Virginia Coal Mine Injury Lawyer

 If you or a loved one has been injured or killed as a result of a mining accident, please take the time to watch this video to learn why Jeff and our team are uniquely suited to provide the help you need during this difficult time.

-Morgantown Mine Accident Lawyer Jeff Robinette
+West Virginia Mine Accident Lawyer Jeff Robinette

-Morgantown West Virginia Coal Mine Injury and Death Attorneys
+West Virginia Coal Mine Injury and Death Attorneys

 Despite strong MSHA regulations, coal mining continues to be one of the most dangerous occupations in the world.
 Every year while miners are working hard to support their families and power our nation, coal miners are injured or killed because coal mine owners and operators continue to circumvent or violate safety regulations that are in place to protect our West Virginia coal miners whether they work underground or on the surface.
 In some cases, this negligence rises to the level of deliberate intent that necessitates a punitive damage claim.

-West Virginia Coal Miners face and are unnecessarily exposed to increased hazards when employers and supervisors disregard and fail to follow safety regulations, use defective equipment, fail to adequately train personnel, demonstrate a reckless disregard of industry standards and policies, or tolerate employees whose judgment may be impaired by drugs or alcohol which leads to mine accident cases.
+West Virginia Coal Miners face and are unnecessarily exposed to increased hazards when employers and supervisors disregard and fail to follow safety regulations, use defective equipment, fail to adequately train personnel, demonstrate a reckless disregard for industry standards and policies, or tolerate employees whose judgment may be impaired by drugs or alcohol which leads to mine accident cases.

 Call Today: 304.594-1800

-Jeff Robinette has been involved in the litigation of complex coal mine injury and death cases including the Sago Coal Mine Disaster.
+Jeff Robinette has been involved in the litigation of complex coal mine injury and death cases, including the Sago Coal Mine Disaster.
 Without a doubt, Mr. Robinette has a track record of success in helping clients who have suffered brain injuries, spinal cord injuries, amputations, and severe burn injuries while on the job.

 Free Answers From a West Virginia Coal Mining Injury Lawyer

-In fact, we have the digital means to begin your case without your having to visit our office.
+We have the digital means to begin your case without your having to visit our office.
 The required forms can be signed online, and we make it as easy as possible for you to get started with your case.